Pediatric Ophthalmology and Strabismus

 Make an Appointment with a Pediatric Ophthalmologist at the Dean McGee Eye Institute

 The team of pediatric ophthalmologists at the Dean McGee Eye Institute can provide your child with an exceptional level of care, regardless of their needs.
-We’re here to serve you with clinics in Oklahoma City — at the Oklahoma Health Center and The Children’s Hospital at OU Medicine — and in Edmond.
+We’re here to serve you with clinics in Oklahoma City — at the Oklahoma Health Center and The Children’s Hospital OU Health — and in Edmond.
 For appointments, call 405.271.1094 or 800.787.9016, or click here.
 We look forward to caring for your child’s vision and eye needs.